Find The Best Insurance

 The deductible is the amount of money you pay before the insurer starts covering the cost of medical expenses

-High deductibles = low health insurance premiums and vice versa
+Higher deductibles typically mean lower health insurance premiums and vice versa

 Your deductible is the amount you pay for health care out of pocket before your health insurance kicks in and starts covering the costs.
 Some expenses, like an annual check-up or doctor’s visit, might not be subject to the deductible, depending on your plan.
 The deductibles might be anywhere from $500 to $1,500 if you’re an individual, or $1,000 to $3,000 if you’re a family.
 In general, plans with higher deductibles have lower premiums and vice versa.